opencast/opencast-project-infrastructure/ansible-buildbot-cluster/readme.md

 ------------

 Create a file for each worker node in `host_vars` named after the worker node.
 For example, `builder01.opencast.org.yml`.
 This file sets up the worker node's identity within Buildbot, and what it should build.
-An example file is in `host_vars/worker.yml`.
+An example files can be found in `host_vars/`.